ra559/cis106/labs/lab3.md

 * Place all the screenshots and answers to your questions in a the lab3.md file.
 You can format the questions however you like to make it more readable.
 * Push the changes to Github
 * and submit the URL of Lab3.md
+* Convert your markdown file to pdf and submit it with the URL